Geosynchronous orbit: Launch

 Geosynchronous satellites are launched to the east into a prograde orbit that matches the rotation rate of the equator.
 The smallest inclination that a satellite can be launched into is that of the launch site's latitude, so launching the satellite from close to the equator limits the amount of inclination change needed later.
 Additionally, launching from close to the equator allows the speed of the Earth's rotation to give the satellite a boost.
 A launch site should have water or deserts to the east, so any failed rockets do not fall on a populated area.

 Most launch vehicles place geosynchronous satellites directly into a geosynchronous transfer orbit (GTO), an elliptical orbit with an apogee at GSO height and a low perigee.
 On-board satellite propulsion is then used to raise the perigee, circularise and reach GSO.

-Once in a viable geostationary orbit, spacecraft can change their longitudinal position by adjusting their semi-major axis such that the new period is shorter or longer than a sidereal day, in order to effect an apparent "drift" Eastward or Westward, respectively.
+Once in a viable geostationary orbit, spacecraft can change longitudinal position by adjusting their semi-major axis such that the new period is shorter or longer than a sidereal day to effect an apparent "drift" eastward or westward, respectively.
 Once at the desired longitude, the spacecraft's period is restored to geosynchronous.

 Proposed orbits

 Statite proposal

 A statite is a hypothetical satellite that uses radiation pressure from the Sun against a solar sail to modify its orbit.

 It would hold its location over the dark side of the Earth at a latitude of approximately 30 degrees.
-It would return to the same spot in the sky every 24 hours from an Earth-based viewer's perspective, so be functionally similar to a geosynchronous orbit.
+It would return to the same spot in the sky every 24 hours from an Earth-based viewer's perspective and so be functionally similar to a geosynchronous orbit.

 Space elevator

-A further form of geosynchronous orbit is the theoretical space elevator.
-If a mass orbiting above the geostationary belt is tethered to the earth’s surface, and the mass is accelerated to maintain an orbital period equal to one sidereal day, then since the orbit now requires more downward force than is supplied by gravity alone the tether will become tensioned by the extra centripetal force required, and this tension will keep the tether structure stable as a crawler carries objects up/down along it.
+Another form of geosynchronous orbit is the theoretical space elevator.
+If a mass orbiting above the geostationary belt is tethered to the earth’s surface, and the mass is accelerated to maintain an orbital period equal to one sidereal day then, since the orbit now requires more downward force than gravity alone supplies, the tether is tensioned by the extra centripetal force required, and this tension keeps the tether structure stable as a crawler carries objects up and down along it.

 Retired satellites

 A computer-generated image of space debris.
 Two debris fields are shown: around geosynchronous space and low Earth orbit.

-Geosynchronous satellites require some station-keeping in order to remain in position, and once they run out of thruster fuel and are no longer useful they are moved into a higher graveyard orbit.
+Geosynchronous satellites require some station-keeping to remain in position, and once they run out of thruster fuel and are no longer useful they are moved into a higher graveyard orbit.
 It is not feasible to deorbit geosynchronous satellites, for to do so would take far more fuel than would be used by slightly elevating the orbit; and atmospheric drag is negligible, giving GSOs lifetimes of thousands of years.

 The retirement process is becoming increasingly regulated and satellites must have a 90% chance of moving over 200 km above the geostationary belt at end of life.